 Heads of Laboratories

-Leptin is a hormone secreted by the adipose tissue, in proportion to its mass, that modulates food intake relative to energy expenditure.
-Increased fat mass increases leptin levels, which reduces body weight; decreased fat mass leads to a decrease in leptin levels and an increase in body weight.
+Leptin is a hormone secreted by adipose (fat) tissue in proportion to its mass that in turn modulates food intake relative to energy expenditure.
+Increased fat mass increases leptin levels, which in turn reduces body weight; decreased fat mass leads to a decrease in leptin levels and an increase in body weight.
 By this mechanism, weight is maintained within a relatively narrow range.
 Defects in the leptin gene are associated with severe obesity in animals and in humans.

 Dr. Friedman graduated from Rensselaer Polytechnic Institute and, in 1977 at the age of 22, received his M.D. from Albany Medical College of Union University.
 After completing two residencies at Albany Medical Center Hospital, Dr. Friedman came to Rockefeller as a postgraduate fellow and associate physician in 1980.
 In 1986 he received his Ph.D., working in the lab of James E. Darnell Jr., and was appointed assistant professor.
-In 1991 he was named head of laboratory, and in 1995 he was promoted to professor.
-He was appointed the Marilyn M. Simpson Professor in 1999.
+He was named head of laboratory in 1991, professor and in 1995 and Marilyn M. Simpson Professor in 1999.
 He has been an investigator at the Howard Hughes Medical Institute since 1986.

 A member of the National Academy of Sciences and its Institute of Medicine, his honors include the King Faisal International Prize in Medicine, the BBVA Frontiers of Knowledge Award in Biomedicine, the Fondation IPSEN Endocrine Regulation Prize, the Albert Lasker Award for Basic Medical Research, the Shaw Prize in Life Science and Medicine, the Keio Medical Science Prize, the Jessie Stevenson Kovalenko Medal, the Danone International Prize for Nutrition, the Gairdner Foundation International Award and the Passano Foundation Award.